epigen/DNAmeth500species/README.md

 ```

 Follow-up on enriched TFBS:
-For integrating the methylation preference specificity step, we used the data from (reference and how we share it? link?)
+For integrating the methylation preference for TF binding, we used the data from (reference and how we share it? link?)
 ```bash
 Rscript 07.5_ame_selex.R
 Rscript 07.6_GO.R